Radiochemistry: Activation analysis

-Biology applications
+Biological and Medical applications

 One biological application is the study of DNA using radioactive phosphorus-32.
 In these experiments, stable phosphorus is replaced by the chemically identical radioactive P-32, and the resulting radioactivity is used in the analysis of the molecules and their behaviour.

 Another example is the work that was done on the methylation of elements such as sulfur, selenium, tellurium, and polonium by living organisms.
 It has been shown that bacteria can convert these elements into volatile compounds, it is thought that methylcobalamin (vitamin B12) alkylates these elements to create the dimethyls.
 It has been shown that a combination of Cobaloxime and inorganic polonium in sterile water forms a volatile polonium compound, while a control experiment that did not contain the cobalt compound did not form the volatile polonium compound.
 For the sulfur work, the isotope 35S was used, while for polonium 207Po was used.
 In some related work by the addition of 57Co to the bacterial culture, followed by isolation of the cobalamin from the bacteria (and the measurement of the radioactivity of the isolated cobalamin) it was shown that the bacteria convert available cobalt into methylcobalamin.

-In medicine PET (Positron Emission Tomography) scans are commonly used for diagnostic purposes in.
-A radiative tracer is injected intravenously into the patient and then taken to the PET machine.
-The radioactive tracer releases radiation outward from the patient and the cameras in the machine interpret the radiation rays from the tracer.
-PET scan machines use solid state scintillation detection because of their high detection efficiency, NaI(Tl) crystals absorb the tracer's radiation and produce photons that get converted into an electrical signal for the machine to analyze.
+In Nuclear Medicine PET (Positron Emission Tomography) scans are commonly used for diagnostic purposes, primarily in oncology and neurology.
+A radiative tracer, such as: FDG (Fluorodeoxyglucose) which is used in >90% of clinical PET scans, is injected intravenously into the patient and then taken to the PET scanner.
+The radioactive tracer releases radiation outward from the patient and the cameras in the machine interpret the radiation from the tracer.
+PET scan machines use solid state scintillation detection because of their high detection efficiency, NaI(Tl) crystals absorb the tracer's radiation and produce photons that get converted into an electrical signal for the machine, and later the diagnostic medical team to analyze.